Leaders in US, Europe divided on response to surging virus

 New virus cases in the U.S. have surged in recent weeks from a daily average of about 42,000 in early October to about 58,000 — the highest level since late July, according to Johns Hopkins University.

+In one of the most troubling outbreaks, 10 residents of a nursing home in northwest Kansas have died from the virus, health officials said.
+All 62 residents of the Andbe Home in Norton County, as well as an unspecified number of employees, have tested positive for the infection.

-The rise in cases prompted a change of heart Monday from the mayor of North Dakota’s largest city, in favor of a mask mandate.
+The surge in new cases prompted a change of heart Monday from the mayor of North Dakota’s largest city, in favor of a mask mandate.

 Tim Mahoney, who in addition to being Fargo’s mayor is also a general surgeon, has been largely supportive of Republican Gov. Doug Burgum’s approach of leaving management of the virus to local officials.